 This is the company’s net profit divided by the total number of shares.

-Generally, the higher the earning per share, the better it is to the shareholders because it means the company is more profitable.
+Generally, the higher the earnings per share, the better it is for the shareholders because it means the company is more profitable.

 #5: Forward dividend/yield